 9. Turn long words into abbreviations or acronyms

-Having some trouble shortening your domain name?
+Have some trouble shortening your domain name?
 Earlier in this post, we suggest using a partial acronym to amend blinkcoffeeshop.com.au to blinkcs.com.au.
-Consider some of the common abbreviations used in your industry or using an acronym to shorten some parts (or all) of your name.
-Some examples of abbreviations can be:
+Consider some of the standard abbreviations used in your industry or an abbreviation to shorten some parts (or all) of your name.
+Some examples of acronyms can be:

 - ‘australia’ → ‘aus’ or ‘oz’

 - ‘automotive’ → ‘auto’ or ‘motors’